 Why Importers & Distributors Should Attend the Upcoming ABID Conference in New York City

-ABID Conference is a business conference specially designed for wine, beer & spirits importers & distributors of the USA.
-Here is an insightful brief on what the speakers have to offer you this year.
+ABID is a business conference designed for wine, beer & spirits importers & distributors of the USA where speakers will brief you upon insightful topics.

 The upcoming Alcohol Beverage Importers & Distributors (ABID) Conference, which is taking place in New York City on May 13-14, is the place to be for small- and mid-size importers & distributors looking for a competitive edge in today’s hyper-competitive wine marketplace.
 With that in mind, the sponsors of the event, Beverage Trade Network, have put together an all-star lineup of speakers and panels designed to make you a smarter, more effective participant in this vibrant marketplace.
 Here are just a few of the things that you will learn over the course of the two-day event: